nattog/vials/README.md

 - ENC 3 changes value

 - KEY 1 takes you to PARAMS
-- Hold KEY 1 to start the sequencer
+- hold KEY 1 to start the sequencer
-- While playing, hold KEY 1 for SEQ ALT
+- khile playing, hold KEY 1 for SEQ ALT
 - SEQ ALT + KEY 2 resets the sequence
 - SEQ ALT + KEY 3 stops the sequence

 - KEY 2 changes slot on selected track
 - KEY 2 + KEY 3 mutes the track

-- Hold KEY 3 for TRACK ALT
+- hold KEY 2 for TRACK ALT
 - TRACK ALT + KEY 2 rotates track sequence
 - TRACK ALT + ENC 2 changes track division
 - TRACK ALT + ENC 3 changes track probability

+- hold KEY 3 + ENC 3 to load pattern

 each track is configured to send midi and trigger a sample. please see the PARAMETERS menu for configuration.